 Remove from oven and sprinkle liberally with sea salt before the chips cool.
 Enjoy right away, or store in covered container for later.

-In a small bowl, combine wet ingredients (make sure to melt the palm shortening or coconut oil before mixing it into the batter)
+In a small bowl, combine wet ingredients (melt the coconut oil before mixing it into the batter)

 Stir wet ingredients into dry.